Snipaste/feedback/docs/troubleshooting.md

 * Please install the correct version (32-bit/64-bit) of [Visual C++ Redistributable for VS 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
 * If for some reason you are unable to install VC2015, you can also download this zip file ([32-bit](https://dl.snipaste.com/vc2015-dll-x86) | [64-bit](https://dl.snipaste.com/vc2015-dll-x64)).
 Unzip it and put all the dll files into the Snipaste directory.

+### The 64-bit Snipaste suffers from occasional crashes
+* The cause is still unclear, but you may try out the 32-bit Snipaste.
+The problem should disappear.
+* If the 32-bit version still crashes, please don't hesitate to file an [issue](https://github.com/liulex/Snipaste-Feedback/issues).

 ### "Not a valid 32-bit application" when running on Windows XP 32-bit
 * Please [download](https://www.snipaste.com/download.html) the pack for XP.